-Tom Moore was born in St. John’s, Newfoundland, in 1950.
-His first novel, Good-bye Momma, became a Canadian bestseller.
-It was chosen as a “Children’s Choice” by the Children’s Book Centre in Toronto and was translated into Danish by Munksgaard Publishers of Copenhagen in 1982.
-It was later translated into Romanian by Cite Libra Publishers.
-The CBC produced a radio play version broadcast nationally.
-The Canadian Book of Lists called it one of the ten best children’s books in Canada.
+Tom Moore is an award-winning writer in St. John’s, Newfoundland.
+His first novel, Good-Bye Momma, became a Canadian bestseller and won a “Children’s Choice” award from the Children’s Book Centre in Toronto.
+It was translated into Danish in 1982 and into Romanian in 1979.
+The CBC produced a radio play version, and The Canadian Book of Lists named it one of the best children’s books in Canada.

-In 1994, Angels Crying became Moore’s second national bestseller.
-It is the true story of his student, a sexual assault victim.
-It has become a case study for a number of university schools of social work, including Memorial University, Dalhousie University, College of the North Atlantic, and the University of Maine at Presque Isle.
-It was translated into Chinese by New Sprouts Publishers of Taipei in 2002.
+In 1994, Angels Crying became his second national bestseller.
+It was required reading at schools of social work, including Memorial University, Dalhousie University, College of the North Atlantic, and the University of Maine at Presque Isle.
+It was translated into Chinese in 2002.

 Flanker Press is a bright spark in the Newfoundland and Labrador publishing scene.
 As the province’s most active publisher of trade books, the company now averages twenty new titles per year, with a heavy emphasis on regional non-fiction and historical fiction.

 The mission of Flanker Press is to provide a quality publishing service to the local and regional writing community and to actively promote its authors and their books in Canada and abroad.

 Now located in Paradise, Flanker Press has grown from a part-time venture in 1994 to a business with eight full-time employees.
 In the fall of 2004, Flanker Press launched a new imprint, Pennywell Books.
 This imprint includes literary fiction, short stories, young adult fiction, and children’s books.